Competitive Data-Structure Dynamization: -Component Dynamization and variants (Theorems -- )

 \paragraph{Adversarial input sequence $\inp$.} Fix any deterministic online algorithm $\mysf A$.
 Define the input sequence $\inp$ to interleave the $k+1$ sequences in $\{\sigma{(j)} : 1\le j \le k+1\}$ as follows.
 Start by inserting the only item from sequence $\sigma(k+1)$: take $\inp_1 = \{\sigma_{1}{(k+1)}\}=\{\eps\}$.
 For each time $t\ge 1$, after $\mysf A$ responds to the insertion at time $t$, determine the next insertion $\inp_{t+1}=\{x\}$ as follows.
 For each sequence $\sigma{(j)}$, call the most recent (and largest) item inserted so far from $\sigma{(j)}$, if any, the \emph{representative} of the sequence.
 Define index $\ell(t)$ so that the largest representative in any new component at time $t$ is the representative of $\sigma{(\ell(t))}$.
 (The item inserted at time $t$ is necessarily a representative and in at least one new component, so $\ell(t)$ is well-defined.)
 At time $t+1$ choose the inserted item $x$ to be the next unused item from sequence $\sigma{(\ell(t)-1)}$.
 Define the \emph{parent} of $x$, denoted $p(x)$, to be the representative of $\sigma{(\ell(t))}$ at time $t$.
 (Note: \mysf A's build cost at time $t$ was at least $p(x) \gg x$.)
 Stop when the cumulative cost paid by $\mysf A$ reaches $k$.
 This defines the input sequence $\inp$.

 \paragraph{The input $\inp$ is well-defined.} Next we verify that $\inp$ is well-defined, that is, that \emph{(a)} $\ell(t)\ne 1$ for all $t$ (so $x$'s specified sequence $\sigma(\ell(t)-1)$ exists) and \emph{(b)} each sequence $\sigma{(j)}$ is chosen at most $n_j$ times.
 First we verify \emph{(a)}.
-Choosing $x$ as described above forces the algorithm to maintain the following invariants at each time $t$: \emph{(i) each of the sequences in $\{\sigma(j) : \ell(t) \le j \le k+1\}$ has a representative, and (ii) no two of these $k-\ell(t)+2$ representatives are in any one component.} (Indeed, the invariants hold at time $t=1$ when $\ell(t)=k+1$.
-Assume they hold at some time $t$.
-At time $t+1$ the newly inserted element $x$ is the new representative of $\sigma(\ell(t)-1)$ and is in some new component, so $\ell(t+1) \ge \ell(t)-1$.
-These facts imply that Invariant (i) is maintained.
-By the definition of $\ell(t+1)$, the component(s) built at time $t+1$ contain the representative from $\sigma(\ell(t+1))$ but no representative from any $\sigma(j)$ with $j > \ell(t+1)$.
-This and $\ell(t+1) \ge \ell(t)-1$ imply that Invariant (ii) is maintained.)
-By inspection, Invariants (i) and (ii) imply that \mysf A has at least $k-\ell(t)+2$ components at time $t$.
-But \mysf A has at most $k$ components, so $\ell(t)\ge 2$.
+Choosing $x$ as described above forces the algorithm to maintain the following invariants at each time $t$: \begin{enumerate} \em \item[(i)] Each of the sequences in $\{\sigma(j) : \ell(t) \le j \le k+1\}$ has a representative, and \item[(ii)] no two of these $k-\ell(t)+2$ representatives are in any one component. \end{enumerate}